himanshu-sarkar/grade-vault/Readme.md

 - Takes input for multiple students and their subjects
 - Calculates total marks and percentage for each student using loops
 - Assigns a letter grade (A+ to F) based on average
+- Generates performance remarks based on scores
-- Prints a full report card for every student
+- Prints a detailed report card for every student
 - Finds the class topper by comparing averages
-- Shows class-level stats: overall average, pass count, fail count
+- Shows class-level stats:
+  - overall class average
+  - pass count
+  - fail count

 ---